From Iran to Europe: How did I travel to 6 countries under $1,800?

 To go to places like Zugdidi, Batumi, Gudauri, Kakethi: travel via a marshutka or experience an overnight soviet train from Tbilisi to Zugdidi

-Georgia to Spain
+Travelling from the Caucasus, Georgia to Europe, Spain

 Flight tickets via Pegasus airlines are cheap if you book in advance